aamergb12/Project1-rkt-/devlog.md

 6th sesision
 add divisino and negation, and subtraction , also have to make sure division by zero throws error, tweak expressions

+7th session
+added eval wrapper for all the inputs and also adding printing for all the results outputted result checking with conversion confirmation